greenbone/docs/src/common/prerequisites.rst

 Before building the software stack a (root) directory needs to be chosen where the built software will be finally installed into.
 For example when building packages the distribution developers are setting this path to `/usr`.
-By default it is `/usr/local`.
-For this guide we try to separate the GVM software from other system wide installed applications by using `/opt/gvm`.
+By default it is `/usr/local` which will also be used in this guide.
 This directory will be stored in an environment variable :envvar:`INSTALL_PREFIX` to be able to reference it later.

 .. code-block::

-  export INSTALL_PREFIX=/opt/gvm
+  export INSTALL_PREFIX=/usr/local

 Creating a Source, Build and Install Directory
 ----------------------------------------------